damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

 ```
 [Sample Project's .gitlab-ci.yml](https://gitlab.com/greysonp/gitlab-ci-android/blob/master/.gitlab-ci.yml)

-Well, that's a lot of text!
+Well, that's a lot of code!
 Let's break it down.

+### Understanding `.gitlab-ci.yml`

 ```yml
 image: openjdk:8-jdk
 ```

-This tells our runner (the thing that is executing our build) what Docker image to use.
-If you're not familiar with Docker, the TL;DR is that Docker provides a way to create a completely isolated version of an operating system running in it’s own “container”.
+This tells [GitLab Runners](https://docs.gitlab.com/ee/ci/runners/README.html#runners) (the things that are executing our build) what [Docker image](https://hub.docker.com/explore/) to use.
+If you're not familiar with [Docker](https://hub.docker.com/), the TL;DR is that Docker provides a way to create a completely isolated version of a virtual operating system running in it’s own [container](https://www.sdxcentral.com/cloud/containers/definitions/what-is-docker-container-open-source-project/).
 Anything running inside the container thinks it has the whole machine to itself, but in reality there can be many containers running on a single machine.
 Unlike full virtual machines, Docker containers are super fast to create and destroy, making them great choices for setting up temporary environments for building and testing.

-This Docker image just has a basic installation of Java that we build upon further down in our config.
+[This Docker image](https://hub.docker.com/_/openjdk/) just has a basic installation of Java that we build upon further down in our config, which is necessary for building Android apps.

 ```yml
 variables: